quiltingcode/pp4-craft-cafe/TESTING.md

 The Craft Café site has been passed through the [W3C html Validator](https://validator.w3.org/), the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and the [JS Hint Validator](https://jshint.com/).

+The Craft Café site has also been passed through the internal PEP8 validation tests which I installed into GitPod.
+The method I used to do this was as per the Slack Article written by kevin_ci on the 28th September 2022 in #announcements, since the PEP8online website no longer works:

+1. Run the command 'pip3 install pycodestyle'
+2. Press Ctrl+Shift+P
+3. Type 'linter' into the search field
+4. Select 'Python: Select Linter
+5. Select 'pycodestyle' from the list
+6. Select the 3 lines menu in the top left hand corner.
+Select 'View' and then 'Problems'.
+6. PEP8 errors are now displayed in a list as well as being underlined in red in the central editor window.

 ## W3C html Validation Results

 * base.html - 1 error and 1 warning found.
 Details can be found in the [Bugs](<#known-bugs>) section.
 The issues were easily fixed and after a retest, no more errors were returned.